sharontlin/sharontlin.github.io/projects.md

 <a href="https://easygov.app">EasyGov</a>: a website for filling out translated government forms<br/>
 <a href="https://play.google.com/store/apps/details?id=com.wAsianDiabeticRecipes_11604275&hl=en_US">Asian Diabetic Recipes</a>: an Android app with diabetic-friendly Asian recipes<br>
 <a href="https://sharontlin.itch.io/trapped-in-time">Trapped in Time</a>: an adventure game inspired by 20th c.
 British playwrights<br>
-<a href="https://covisual.netlify.app/">COVID-19 Illustrated: illustrations and explanations of epidemiology terms built in React<br/>
+<a href="https://covisual.netlify.app/">COVID-19 Illustrated</a>: illustrations and explanations of epidemiology terms built in React<br/>
 <a href="https://observablehq.com/@sharontlin/caves-of-the-british-isles">Caves of the British Isles</a>: a data visualization of caves across the UK<br>
 <a href="https://technotopia.netlify.app/">Technotopia</a>: a browser experiment in three.js and glitch art<br>
 <a href="https://github.com/sharontlin/sourcechecker">SourceChecker</a>: a Chrome extension that checks for links for reputability<br>